geotools/geotools/docs/user/library/render/style.rst

   Thus, you have two ways to symbolize different features with different styles:

   * By using more than one rule with different filters, and then building symbolizers with literal expressions.
-    This is a good way to create a classified map, in which colours, line styles and so on depend on the range the attribute value falls into.
+    This is a good way to create a classified map, in which colors, line styles and so on depend on the range the attribute value falls into.
   * By directly linking a symbolizer property to an attribute value;